CumulusNetworks/docs/content/cumulus-vx/Overview.md

 ## Support Policy

-As a Cumulus Linux customer, you can receive formal GSS support for Cumulus VX to:
+As a Cumulus Linux customer, you can receive formal NVIDIA support for Cumulus VX to:

 - Test and stage network topologies before deploying to production.
 - Analyze, troubleshoot, and correct issues with configurations and software bugs in Cumulus VX that might also apply to Cumulus Linux running on physical devices.